 Bio

 Raisur Rahman is Associate Professor and Chair of the Department of History.
 He is a historian of South Asia interested in social and cultural history of modern India and South Asian Muslims.
 Prior to joining Wake Forest faculty in 2008, he earned a Ph.D. in History from the University of Texas at Austin and an M.Phil. and M.A. in History from Jawaharlal Nehru University, New Delhi.
 His primary areas of teaching and research include local, urban, and literary histories within the contexts of colonial and cultural encounters.
 He is the author of Locale, Everyday Islam, and Modernity: Qasbah Towns and Muslim Life in Colonial India (Oxford University Press, 2015) and co-editor of The Cambridge Companion to Sayyid Ahmad Khan (Cambridge University Press, 2019).
 Presently, Rais is working on a social history of Bombay, in particular its cosmopolitan nature and the role certain specific Muslim communities played in its social make-up.
-He is the current President of South Asian Muslim Studies Association and has served as a program director for Wake Forest University’s Middle East and South Asia Studies Program.
+He has served as President of South Asian Muslim Studies Association (2018-2024) and as a program director for Wake Forest University’s Middle East and South Asia Studies Program (2020-2022).

 Background